AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

       |edge-kvm-new-vm-5|

    b.
-In **Add New Virtual Hardware**, select **Network** from the left pane and configure the network bridge interfaces for the LAN, WAN, and MGMT virtual interfaces.
+In **Add New Virtual Hardware**, select **Network** from the left pane and add network bridge interfaces for the LAN, WAN, and MGMT virtual interfaces.

       |edge-kvm-new-vm-6|